-Caffeine is recommended as a treatment option for infants with apnea of prematurity.
+Methylxanthine therapy, typically theophylline or caffeine, is the primary pharmacologic treatment for apnea of prematurity.
+Despite both agents having similar efficacy for decreasing episodes of apnea and bradycardia, results from a meta-analysis of five small trials of 108 infants noted considerably reduced adverse reactions with caffeine use versus theophylline use.
+Caffeine is recommended for infants with apnea of prematurity as an alternative to theophylline or supportive care alone.
 Caffeine citrate has a mean half-life of approximately 100 hours with some variation noted relative to gestational age at birth and chronological age.
-Because of its relatively long half-life in infants of < 33 weeks gestation, caffeine citrate has been ideal for once per day dosing in most infants.
+Because of its relatively long half-life in infants of < 33 weeks' gestation, caffeine citrate has been ideal for once per day dosing in most infants.
 Also, because of the relatively large therapeutic index, the drug has been considered relatively safe.
-Maintenance dosing begins 24 hours after the loading dose at 5 to 10 mg/kg daily.
+Maintenance dosing begins 24 hours after the loading dose at 5-10 mg/kg daily.
 Routine drug levels are not necessary unless there are signs of caffeine toxicity, such as tachycardia.
 Infants who fail to respond to caffeine therapy might require intubation, mechanical ventilation, or nasal intermittent positive pressure ventilation (NIPPV).

 Cardiorespiratory home monitoring is indicated when an infant has an ongoing medical condition that increases risk for apnea, airway obstruction, or hypoxemia.
-Such conditions include, but are not limited to the following:
+Such conditions include, but are not limited to, the following:

 - Persistent apnea of prematurity or apnea of infancy - Chronic lung diseases (e.g., bronchopulmonary dysplasia), especially those requiring supplemental oxygen, positive airway pressure, or mechanical ventilatory support - Congenital myasthenic syndromes - Tracheostomy or other airway abnormalities.
+12